-Fresh Rx Nourishing Healthy Starts Program - This collaboration with the OB Care Center at SSM DePaul Hospital program addresses food insecurity during pregnancy.
-Pregnant women who screen positive for food insecurity receive a weekly share of fresh, local protein, dairy, fruits and vegetables from Fair Shares Combined Community Supported Agriculture (CCSA) and personalized nutrition counseling from the Fresh Rx Registered Dietitian.
-The Fresh Rx Licensed Clinical Social Worker provides program participants with life skills coaching and linkages to community resources.
-The goal of the program is to increase food security, improve birth outcomes for mom and baby and decrease healthcare expenditures.
+Fresh Rx: Nourishing Healthy Starts Program - Pregnant women who screen positive for food insecurity receive a weekly share of fresh, local protein, dairy, fruits and vegetables from Fair Shares Combined Community Supported Agriculture (CCSA) and personalized nutrition counseling from the Fresh Rx registered dietitian.
+The Fresh Rx licensed clinical social worker provides program participants with life skills, coaching and linkages to community resources.
+The goal of the program is to increase food security, improve birth outcomes and decrease healthcare expenditures.

-Fresh Rx Prescribing Healthy Futures Program - This program addresses the role of good nutrition in combating nutrition-related chronic conditions among children.
-Working with school-based health clinics, high school scholars with a nutrition-related chronic condition who also screen positive for food insecurity will receive a prescription for a weekly share of fresh, local protein, dairy, fruits and vegetables from Fair Shares CCSA for a 12-month period for their entire household.
-Participating scholars and the members of their households will also have access to personalized nutrition counseling and culinary-based nutrition education classes through our Fresh Rx Registered Dietitian.
-The goal of the program is to increase food insecurity and nutritional knowledge, improve health outcomes, improve academic outcomes and decrease healthcare expenditures.
+Fresh Rx: Prescribing Healthy Futures Program - OFS is working in partnership with Normandy Schools Collaborative to create a hunger-free, nutrition-forward school district for scholars.
+The holistic approach addresses the role of good nutrition in combating nutrition-related chronic conditions among children and at Normandy High School while improving access to nutritious food for all high school scholars with a nutrition-related chronic condition who screen positive for food insecurity.
+Each student who screens positive receives a prescription for a weekly share of fresh, local protein, dairy, fruits and vegetables from Fair Shares CCSA for a 12-month period for their entire household.
+Participating scholars and the members of their households will also have access to personalized nutrition counseling and culinary-based nutrition education classes through our Fresh Rx registered dietitian.
+The goal of the program is to increase food security and nutritional knowledge, improve health outcomes, improve academic outcomes and decrease healthcare expenditures.
+OFS makes nutritious food accessible by offering afterschool meals, expanding summer meal locations, and helping the school district to fully leverage the National School Lunch Program.